Inspire – High potential and gifted education

 Why choose us for your high potential or gifted child?

-The KMHS Academic Stream Selective School Values Program and High Potential and Gifted Education (HPGE) framework are designed to support opportunities for students who:
+The KMHS Stage4 Academic Stream program is aligned to the High Potential and Gifted Education (HPGE) policy.
+The Years 7 and 8 classes are designed to support academic opportunities for students who:

 - Have advanced learning potential and development compared to their cohort.